Tapishwar Narain Raina: Post-Independence

+Over August 1949 - January 1951, Raina served as Indian Army Liaison Officer at the School of Infantry in Warminster, UK.

 He was the Brigade Commander at Chushul in Ladakh during November 1962.
 He was awarded the Maha Vir Chakra for his handling of the Battle of Chushul.
 He was a veteran of the 1962 war and 1971 wars.

 On 5 January 1965, Lieutenant-Colonel Raina was appointed Brigadier General Staff (BGS) of the XXXIII Corps in West Bengal.
+As a major general, Raina went on to become the General Officer Commanding (GOC) of 25 Infantry Division in Poonch.

-On 7 October 1971, Raina was appointed General Officer Commanding of II Corps in the Khulna sector, with the acting rank of Lieutenant General.
-Raina was awarded the Padma Bhushan for his contributions in the War.
+On 7 October 1971, Raina was appointed GOC of II Corps in the Khulna sector, with the acting rank of Lieutenant General.
+He raised the Corps in Krishnanagar and commanded it during operations in the Eastern Theatre of the Indo-Pakistani war of 1971, where it captured the important towns of Khulna, Jessore, Jhenida, Magura and Faridpur and also the area between the rivers Ganges and Padma.
+For his contributions in the war Raina was awarded the Padma Bhushan.

-Raina was appointed GOC-in-C, Western Command on 27 October 1973.
+Raina was appointed General Officer Commanding-in-Chief, Western Command on 27 October 1973.
 He served as the Chief of Army Staff of the Indian Army from 1 June 1975 to 31 May 1978.